netlify/staticgen/source/projects/urubu.md

 * Focus on navigation
 * Ready for Bootstrap
 * Markdown content
-* Support for wiki lines
+* Support for wiki links
 * Powerful templating with Jinja2
 * Sophisticated control
 * Built with Python